 Brandon Slagle (Dr Jonathan Wright), Amanda Phillips (Jenna Barnes), Van Quattro (The Major), Carl Savering (Sheriff Klein), Natalie Wilemon (Liz), Larry Jack Dotson (Marvin Johnson), Jackey Hall (Kerri Klein)

 Jonathan Wright and his fiancee Jenna Barnes wake in the morning to go to Gem Labs, the agricultural research laboratory where both of them work and he is the director of the facility.
-Jonathan seems distant from the plans for their wedding.
+Jonathan seems distant from the plans for their upcoming wedding.
 What Jenna is not telling him is that she is pregnant.
 As they settle into their workday, they are interrupted by the emergency alarms going off.
 The doors are sealed and everybody is locked into the laboratory.
 As Jonathan determines to find the cause, they are forced to fight off the infected who have become insane killers.
-He confesses to Jenna that they are not working in an agricultural research facility as she has been led to believe but that Gem Labs is a front for the Department of Defense.
-He reveals that have been employed to develop a virus that makes people frenziedly kill everybody they come into contact with and this has now been accidentally released.
-They are now forced to fight for their lives against the infected crazies inside the facility, while at the same time must now also deal with the arrival of the military who have orders to eliminate every single person inside the quarantine zone.
+He confesses to Jenna that Gem Labs is not an agricultural research facility as she has been led to believe but is a front for the Department of Defense.
+He reveals that have been employed to develop a virus that makes people frenziedly kill everybody they come into contact with and that this has been accidentally released.
+They are now forced to fight for their lives against the infected crazies inside the facility.
+At the same time, they must now also deal with the arrival of the military who have orders to eliminate every single person inside the quarantine zone.